arda-pecel/Autonomous-Driving-Project/README.md

 ## In the next update:<br>
 Distance measurement with other cars will be added.(horizontal and vertical)<br>
 Other cars velocity and speeds will be considered in the strip changes.<br>
 In current situation software catchs only one car in the screen.
-After this is fixed new update will be released.
+Also distance measurement between other cars does not working properly.

 ## Car Detection Results
 16.185 images processed for car detections with more than 2000 iterations.<br>